 As stated, when the owner controls many aspects of the business, he exercises behavioral and financial control.
 He controls what work is taking place and directs how it is done.
 The owner controls how the business pays the worker.
 This is all classified as an employee.

 The Exception for Independent Contractors

 There are cases when workers can be considered independent contractors by IRS rules.
 Specialists may practice in a clinic for a limited time and supply their equipment and staff.
-They may generate separate billings to patients.
-Are they offered HR services from the employer?
+They may generate separate billings for patients.
+Does the employer offer them HR services?
 If so, what can the human resources department offer them?

 The contract must be reviewed as some employers in the industry would like to avoid paying FICA taxes, which they don’t have to pay when hiring an independent contractor.
 They also won’t have to have unemployment or workers’ comp insurance.
 So misrepresenting their employees as independent contractors would be dodging these expenses.

 Lastly, if after working so hard, you’re looking for a place to unwind for a few days, stay at the Top Cabin in Heber Overggard, within the White Mountains of Northeastern Arizona.

 As experts in Dental Contract Review, we proudly serve dental professionals.
 We understand healthcare’s intricacies and offer comprehensive contract reviews to ensure clarity, fairness, and career benefit.
 To learn more or schedule a review, contact us today.